Bruges Offers A Spectacular Photo Adventure

-Situated in West Flanders, the Dutch speaking northwestern region of the country, Bruges was a great place for me to unwind towards the end of a fairly grueling six week photography trip.
+Situated in West Flanders, the Dutch speaking northwestern region of Belgium, Bruges was a great place for me to unwind towards the end of a fairly grueling six week European photography adventure.

-I love Bruges.
+I love Bruges, or Brugge as it’s called in Dutch.
 This beautiful, Flemish medieval city was once one of the world’s great trading centers.

-Today it offers the enthusiastic photographer a wealth of opportunities to explore and photograph.
+Today Bruges offers the traveller all manner of fascinating and culturally rich opportunities to explore and photograph.

-The above photo features guilt statues and some of the unique windows on the facade of the Basilica Of The Holy Blood.
+The photo at the top of this post features guilt statues and some of the unique windows on the facade of the Basilica Of The Holy Blood.

 Dating back to the 12th century this minor basilica was built as a chapel for the Count of Flanders.

-I wandered past this structure, at dusk, and was immediately taken with the glow of the golden statues in the fading light.
+I wandered past the Basilica Of The Holy Blood, at dusk, and was immediately taken with the glow of the golden statues in the fading light.